 First, try to remember this: The severity of the stuttering does NOT indicate whether or not he is going to continue stuttering.
-Once upon a time, we thought that it did -- we would become very concerned if we saw a child stuttering severely, thinking that this would mean that he was going to keep on stuttering.
-Now, we know that the severity doesn't predict the likelihood of continuing -- and, we know that the majority of young children who stutter actually recover from stuttering Some children can stutter very severely and still make a complete recovery.
+Once upon a time, we thought that it did—we would become very concerned if we saw a child stuttering severely, thinking that this would mean that he was going to keep on stuttering.
+Now, we know that the severity doesn't predict the likelihood of continuing—and, we know that the majority of young children who stutter actually recover from stuttering.
+Some children can stutter very severely and still make a complete recovery.
 So, as you're watching him now, don't worry yet about the future.
-Give your son’s young age, we still have a lot of time before we have to worry about this becoming a long-term thing.
+Give your son’s young age, we still have a lot of time before we have to worry about this becoming a long-term experience.
 That doesn’t mean we should ignore it.
-It simply means that we don’t have to worry too much over the severity of the behavior we’re observing.
+It simply means that we don’t have to worry too much over the severity of the behavior we’re observing right in this moment."

-(NOTE: More suggestions along these lines are available in a "Practical Tip" for speech-language pathologists that is specifically about how parents can support their children in developing healthy, appropriate attitudes toward stuttering.
-It is available at www.StutteringTherapyResources.com/resources.)
+(NOTE: More suggestions along these lines can be found in our free "Practical Tip" for speech-language pathologists that is specifically about how parents can support their children in developing healthy, appropriate attitudes toward stuttering.)

 Fourth, I always encourage parents to seek out an evaluation by a speech-language pathologist who has expertise and experience in working with children who stutter and their families.
 Unfortunately, a lot of clinicians simply don’t feel comfortable with their skills for working with children who stutter.
 Specialists in stuttering therapy can be hard to find, but it is worth searching to find someone who understands this condition and the effect that it can have on parents and children alike.